Hyper-casual games have improved the mobile gaming experience in an unexpected way.

 The goal should be to design an eye-catchy title page with branding sitting within, the game should be visually pleasing with gameplay being almost universally intuitive for users.

 The first impression is the last impression.
-If a user downloads your game, but the design looks cheap & nasty, the game play is messy, and the incentives are underwhelming, the users will not participate any further.
+If a user downloads your game, but the design looks cheap & nasty, the gameplay is messy, and the incentives are underwhelming, the users will not participate any further, even if it is a free to play experience.

 How to Promote your Gamified Campaign?

-Building a game alone is not enough for a campaign to be a success.
-There needs to be a properly planned and executed promotional campaign in order to draw users in.
+Building a game alone is not enough for a campaign to be a success, there needs to be a properly planned and executed mobile marketing promotional campaign in order to draw users in.

 Understand Your Market